Prerelease:The Legend of Zelda: Ocarina of Time/Sword on A (Part 1)

 King Dodongo's Lair

-Triforce symbol used to exist in boss rooms in October, 1997.
+A Triforce symbol used to exist in boss rooms in October, 1997.
 If the first screenshot taken from this video footage is inspected carefully, seams for a plausible door are seen.
 Commit logs reveal that the unused Triforce transition was added around this time too by Hayakawa: 1997-10-03T14:20:07+09:00 z_fbdemo_triforce.
-This presumable triforce door could've potentially been an old way of exiting the boss arena before blue warps were created.
+This hypothetical Triforce door could've been the old way of exiting a boss arena, before blue warps were created.

 Gerudo Valley

 The first screenshot of Gerudo Valley.
-This early idea of Gerudo Valley was later found in the overdump.
+This early stage of Gerudo Valley was later found in the Overdump.

 Gerudo Training Ground

 Link stands at the entrance of the Gerudo Training Ground.
 The entrance seems to be a lot lower than it is in the final game.
 Two gold treasure chests sit in the background, as well as a sign.
-Two torches are lit and they use the object_fire texture.
+Two torches are lit, using the object_fire texture.

-Thanks to the overdump, we're able to finally know this room was part of the early Gerudo Training Ground.
-More specifically Link is fighting bunch of Poes in the "Maze Battle Course" section of it.
+Thanks to the Overdump, we can identify this room as part of the early Gerudo Training Ground.
+More specifically, Link is fighting bunch of Poes in the "Maze Battle Course" section of it.

 The key counter is to the right of the rupee counter, instead of above as in the final.